madhu-korada/starter-academic-portfolio/content/home/experience.md

   title = "Research Engineer"
   company = "Hi-tech Robotic Systemz Ltd" company_url = "https://www.hitechroboticsystemz.com/"
-  #company_logo: org-x,
   location = "Gurgaon, IN"
   date_start = "2019-06-01"
   date_end = ""
   description = """
   Responsibilities include:
-  * Worked closely with hardware team for a radar integration with Novus Aware device to add a new Forward Collision Warning feature.
-Created a GUI tool to visualize objects from Radar using CAN protocol, Improved the collision warning to be robust using Bayesian filters.
+  * Worked closely with hardware team for a radar integration with Novus Aware Introduction to Robotics device to add a new Forward Collision Warning feature.
+Created a GUI tool to Mobile Robotics visualize objects from Radar using CAN protocol, Improved the collision warning to be robust using Bayesian filters.
   * Hands on experience training and deploying various CNN models (MobileNet, ResNet, SSD, YOLO) and LSTM based models.
   * Worked on simultaneous detection and segmentation to detect vehicles and segment lanes in a single MobileNet based network.
   * Developed a early drowsiness prediction LSTM model, optimized using TFlite Advanced Computer Vision and deployed it using Armnn on a low cost arm based harware.